Generic Name: indinavir (in DIN a veer)

 What is indinavir?

-Indinavir is a protease (PRO-tee-ayz) inhibitor antiviral medicine that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Indinavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Indinavir is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Indinavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Indinavir is not a cure for HIV or AIDS.

 Indinavir may also be used for purposes not listed in this medication guide.